 When I have spent time in adoration with nothing but silence I have experienced that uncomfortable tug.

-Because there are times when God is trying to speak at me and I’m not sure that I want to hear what He has to say.
+Because there are times when God is trying to speak to me and I’m not sure that I want to hear what He has to say.

 Yet, when I do allow the silence to wash over me, I can say that I am better off for it.